barryclark/jekyll-now/_posts/2022-12-21-marketing-advice-from-open-source-founders.md

 ---
 published: true
 ---
-<p>Face it, if you want to make your open-source project your day job, you’re going to have to put some effort into marketing it.</p>
+Face it, if you want to make your open-source project your day job, you’re going to have to put some effort into marketing it.

-<p>This doesn’t mean clickbait titles and fluffy articles, but rather a clear layout of what your product can do and an easy path for users to discover why it's awesome.</p>
+This doesn’t mean clickbait titles and fluffy articles, but rather a clear layout of what your product can do and an easy path for users to discover why it's awesome.

-<p>This article is aimed at commercial open-source software (COSS) because if you want to live off your project, you’re going to need more than just stars coming in.</p>
+This article is aimed at commercial open-source software (COSS) because if you want to live off your project, you’re going to need more than just stars coming in.

 ## Focus on positioning your product